The Landau-Pekar equations: Adiabatic theorem and accuracy: Accuracy of the Landau-Pekar equations

 \subsection{Proof of Theorem \ref{theorem: main theorem}}

 It should be noted that \eqref{eq: bound main theorem} is valid for all times which are at least of order $\alpha^2$ because both states in the inequality have norm one.
-To show its validity for shorter times we split the norm difference by the triangle inequality into two parts and use Remark \ref{remark: adiabatic theorem for short times} to estimate
+To show its validity for shorter times we split the norm difference into two parts by the triangle inequality and use Remark \ref{remark: adiabatic theorem for short times} to estimate

 for all $|t| \leq C_\Lambda \alpha^2$ where we used the notation $\widetilde{\psi}_{\varphi_t} = e^{-i \int_0^t du \; e( \varphi_u)} \psi_{\varphi_t}$.
 Therefore it remains to estimate the second term.
 For this, we introduce